 Concentration of Credit Risk-We are subject to concentrations of credit risk with respect to amounts due from customers on our finance leases and operating leases.
 We attempt to limit our credit risk by performing ongoing credit evaluations and, when deemed necessary, enter into collateral arrangements.
-During the three months ended March 31, 2021, one customer in the Aviation Leasing segment accounted for approximately 11% of total revenue.
-During the three months ended March 31, 2022, one customer in the Transtar segment accounted for approximately 23% of total revenue.
+During the three and six months ended June 30, 2022, one customer in the Transtar segment accounted for approximately 20% and 22% of total revenue, respectively.
+During the three and six months ended June 30, 2021, one customer in the Aviation Leasing segment accounted for approximately 10% and 11% of total revenue, respectively.

-As of March 31, 2022, there were two customers in the Aviation Leasing segment that represented 19% and 10% of total Accounts receivable, net, respectively, and one customer in the Transtar segment that represented 14% of total Accounts receivable, net.
+As of June 30, 2022, there was one customer in the Aviation Leasing segment that represented 14% of total Accounts receivable, net, one customer in the Ports and Terminals segment that represented 12% of total Accounts receivable, net, and one customer in the Transtar segment that represented 11% of total Accounts receivable, net.
 As of December 31, 2021, Accounts receivable from two customers in the Aviation Leasing segment represented 36% and 13% of total Accounts receivable, net, respectively.
+As of December 31, 2021, no other customers in other segments represented more than 10% of total Accounts receivable, net.